neurobagel/documentation/docs/start.md

 ## Getting started

-If you have a dataset you wish to annotate using Neurobagel, see [Annotating a dataset](annotation_tool.md).
+Want to annotate an exiting dataset using Neurobagel?
+See [Annotating a dataset](annotation_tool.md).

-If you are a sysadmin or researcher seeking to deploy the Neurobagel software stack locally, see [Setting up a graph](infrastructure.md).
+Want to deploy the Neurobagel software stack at your local research institute?
+See [Setting up a graph](infrastructure.md).

-If you want to search for participants in the Neurobagel graph, see [Running cohort queries](query_tool.md).
+Want to search for participants in the Neurobagel graph?
+See [Running cohort queries](query_tool.md).